 Chemical Properties of Chlorine Trifluoride – ClF3

-- Chlorine Trifluoride dissolves in water forms hydrogen fluoride, hydrogen chloride and oxygen.
+- Chlorine Trifluoride dissolves in water and to form hydrogen fluoride, hydrogen chloride and oxygen.
 The chemical equation is given below.

 ClF3 + 2H2O → 3HF + HCl + O2

-- Chlorine Trifluoride reacts with uranium forms Uranium hexafluoride and a interhalogen compound chlorine fluoride.
+- Chlorine Trifluoride reacts with uranium to form uranium hexafluoride and an interhalogen compound chlorine fluoride.
 The chemical equation is given below.